wappointment/wappointment/readme.txt

 = Appointments Settings as an Admin =
 * Manage your appointments through a comprehensive Admin panel
-* Define how you provide the appointment by Phone, by Skype or in Person
+* Define how you provide the appointments: by Phone, by Skype or in Person
 * Hand-pick the countries you will allow for a phone appointment
-* Change appointment's duration
+* Change the duration of your appointment
 * Set the appointments' approval mode: automatic or manual
 * Set how far in advance an appointment can be booked
 * Allow clients to cancel and reschedule appointments